-However, we should not be in any doubt as to how important the message of forgiveness is in this text!
-What we read is but one part of a long section on that very theme of forgiveness, beginning with the example of a small child being the model of who will inherit the kingdom, passing through one lost sheep being more important than the other ninety-nine, and climaxing with the parable of the unforgiving servant.
-And that concluding statement about what will happen to those who do not forgive is right frightening, isn't it?
+And lest there be any doubt, the message of the text, especially from the parable of the unforgiving servant, is that forgiveness is vitally important!
+That concluding statement about what will happen to those who do not forgive is frightening, isn't it?
 The threat of dire and everlasting consequences for not forgiving rings out painfully clear.
 It's a bit like the closing statement to a good, old-fashioned, pulpit-thumping fire and brimstone sermon, punctuating a teaching session with a dreadful threat.
-How did we ever get from the gentle, loving tolerance and forgiveness of a child or a lost lamb to such a harsh and blood-curdling threat?
+But how did we ever get from the gentle, loving tolerance and forgiveness of a child or a lost lamb to such a harsh and blood-curdling threat?
+I think the exaggeration of the examples in the parable is for emphasis.

-The answer to that question is of course the use of exaggeration for emphasis.
 Exaggeration?
-Absolutely!
-Notwithstanding that blood-curdling threat with which it ends, this parable with the servants is not to be taken literally but is intended to convey a really important point of understanding, and thus incredibly great (even unbelievable) exaggeration is used.
+Certainly!
+This parable is not meant to be taken as an incident that actually happened, but is instead meant to convey a point of understanding, and so great (even unbelievable) exaggeration is used.
 For example, take the amount that the first slave owed the king, namely 10,000 talents.
-Assuming a rough estimate that one talent was the equivalent of fifteen years wages, and taking an average wage of \$30,000 per year, this works out to about five hundred billion dollars - not much money for a federal politician, but quite a loan for a slave - indeed, almost enough to rebuild Texas after Hurricane Ike - the slave, being forgiven so much, surely must have heaved a sigh of relief!!
+Assuming a rough estimate that one talent was the equivalent of fifteen years wages, and taking an average wage of \$30,000 per year, this works out to about five hundred billion dollars - quite a loan for a slave - indeed, almost enough to rebuild New Orleans - the slave, being forgiven so much, surely must have heaved a sigh of relief!!